cristianmtr/pandoc_template/25-data.md

 use mgeval and jsymbolic

-encoding
+**encoding process**

+4/4

+transpose to CMajor / A Minor

+monophonize

+score format

-score encoding is more efficient, ~25 steps per bar, vs 96 for pianoroll
+1. score encoding is more efficient, ~25 steps per bar, vs 96 for pianoroll

-less sparse
+1. less sparse

+final nr of sequences for each dataset